FNALLPC/egamma-hats/README.md

 jupyter notebook --no-browser --port 8xxx
 ```
-There should be a link like `http://localhost:8123/?token=...` displayed in the output at this point, paste that into your browser.
+There should be a link like `http://localhost:8xxx/?token=...` displayed in the output at this point, paste that into your browser.
-Then open `exercise.ipynb`.
+You should see a jupyter notebook with a directory listing.
+Open `exercise.ipynb`.